lukgav/ios-ar/README.md

 # ios-ar
 Augmented Reality project written for iOS

+# Goal of Project

-# Git commit messeging conversion
+## Git commit messeging conversion

 At start of every commit should be the follwing:
 1. "+": to show code(should be not a small amount )) was added